California Eviction Notice

 3-Day Notice to Pay Rent or Quit

-This notice is issued when a tenant has failed to pay rent.
-It gives the tenant three days (excluding weekends and court holidays) to pay the overdue rent or vacate the property.
+Landlords issue this notice when tenants have failed to pay rent.
+Additionally, it gives tenants three days (excluding weekends and court holidays) to pay the overdue rent or vacate the property.

 3-Day Notice to Quit for Curable Non-Compliance

-This notice is used for lease violations that can be corrected.
-It allows the tenant three days to fix the violation or leave the property.
+Landlords use this notice for lease violations that tenants can correct.
+Furthermore, it allows tenants three days to fix the violation or leave the property.

 3-Day Notice to Quit for Incurable Non-Compliance

-This notice is for severe lease violations, such as illegal activity or significant property damage.
-It requires the tenant to vacate within three days, although prior notice to cure may be necessary in some cases.
+Landlords use this notice for severe lease violations, such as illegal activity or significant property damage.
+Therefore, it requires tenants to vacate within three days, although prior notice to cure may be necessary in some cases.

 14-Day Notice to Quit (Domestic Violence Victim)

-This notice allows a tenant facing domestic violence, abuse, or stalking to break their lease early without penalty.
-Proof, such as a restraining order or police report, may be required.
+This notice allows tenants facing domestic violence, abuse, or stalking to break their lease early without penalty.
+Additionally, tenants may need to provide proof, such as a restraining order or police report.

 30-Day Notice to Quit (Month-to-Month Tenancy Under 1 Year)

-This notice is used to terminate a month-to-month tenancy if the tenant has rented for less than one year.
-It requires 30 days’ notice.
+Landlords use this notice to terminate month-to-month tenancies if tenants have rented for less than one year.
+Furthermore, it requires 30 days’ notice.

 60-Day Notice to Quit (Month-to-Month Tenancy Over 1 Year)

-This notice is for terminating a month-to-month tenancy if the tenant has rented for one year or more.
-It requires 60 days’ notice.
+Landlords use this notice for terminating month-to-month tenancies if tenants have rented for one year or more.
+Additionally, it requires 60 days’ notice.

 Eviction Laws and Requirements